Targeted Function Balancing: Framework for TFB

 Proceeding further thus requires a choice of $\hat{\beta}_0$.
-For simplicity, assume that $\hat{\beta}_0$ is the OLS estimate using only the control units. $\hat{\beta}_0$ then has an easily computed estimated variance in the sandwich variance estimator~\citep{white1980heteroskedasticity},
+To motivate the final expression for TFI, consider the setting where $\hat{\beta}_0$ is the OLS estimate using only the control units. $\hat{\beta}_0$ then has an easily computed estimated variance in the sandwich variance estimator~\citep{white1980heteroskedasticity},